Skip to main content

 How do you calculate the HR-to-employee ratio?

-1. How many full-time or full-time equivalent (FTE) HR employees you have
+1. Full-time or full-time equivalent (FTE) HR employees

 We say FTEs because not all employees are full-time staff.
 FTE is a unit of measurement indicating workload, so that employees are comparable.
-Full-time employment is considered to be 2,080 hours worked across the whole year.
-(Note that it’s unlikely anyone would work this exact number of hours due to public holidays and annual and sick leave.)
+Full-time employment is considered to be 2,080 hours (40 hours per week x 52 weeks a year) worked annually.
+While few employees will work exactly 2,080 hours due to holidays or leave, it’s the standard benchmark for calculation.

 So, to find FTE, divide the number of hours worked by non-full-time employees by the expected 2,080.